-Cal Grant A, B & T
+Cal Grant A, B and T

 The State of California, through the California Student Aid Commission, administers grant programs for undergraduates seeking a post-secondary education.
-To qualify for Cal Grant A or B, a student must be a California resident attending an eligible school or college within the State, must be making satisfactory academic progress, and must not owe a refund on any State or Federal grant or have defaulted on a student loan.
+To qualify for Cal Grant A or B, a student must be a California resident attending an eligible school or college within the state, must be making satisfactory academic progress, and must not owe a refund on any State or Federal grant or have defaulted on a student loan.

 Applicants for Cal Grant funds are required to complete a Free Application for Federal Student Aid (FAFSA) no later than March 2 prior to the fall semester for which the grant will be used.
 First-time applicants must verify their GPA by March 2.
-CAL Grant T applicants must be accepted into a credential program.

-Cal Grants A and T are designed to assist low- and middle-income students with the cost of tuition and fees.
+Cal Grant A is designed to assist low- and middle-income students with the cost of tuition and fees.
 Recipients are selected on the basis of financial need and grade point average.
-This grant is to be used for registration fees but may not cover full fees
+This grant is to be used for registration fees but may not cover full fees.